MenaceHecker/PulseForge/README.md

 - Async processing with retries
 - Dead-letter handling
 - User and admin APIs
-- Metrics and structured logging
+- Metrics and structured logging actively